 Your feeding schedule is your own

 This blog is intended to give you an idea of what a typical day might look like.
-So to guide you as you find out what works for your baby, not as a rigid plan followed to a tee!
-Timings are included so you can see how you balance milk, meals and sleeps, but every family will have their own schedule, and you should do what works best for you and your baby.
+So to guide you as you discover what works for your baby, not as a rigid plan followed to a tee!
+I include sample meal timings in this blog to illustrate how to balance milk, meals and sleep.
+But every family has their schedule.
+So, do what works best for you and your baby.

 Food starts to make a more significant contribution to your baby’s nutrition now

 In the 7-9 month stage, milk still provides the majority of your baby’s nutrition.
 However, in this 10-12 month period, milk starts to take more of a back seat to food.
 So, by the time your baby is a toddler, food will be the main source of energy and nutrients.

 How many meals should I offer?

 By ten months, you should certainly be offering your baby three meals spread evenly throughout the day.
 That doesn’t mean they’ll want to eat three meals per day, but it’s your job to provide the ‘opportunity’ to eat at the same times every day.

 Although some sources recommend snacks at this age (HSE), many other organisations don’t (NHS).
 Go with your baby; if you think that they need more eating opportunities and you can fit them in between regular meals and naps, then go for it.
 But make sure to make snacks mini-meals of everyday foods rather than relying on ‘snack type’ foods which may take away from nutrition at mealtimes.
 Many ‘healthy snacks’ marketed to babies are relatively high in sugar.